Hiking Knee Pain Causes and Treatment

 Bounding down inclines can be fun, but it only amplifies the forces that cause knee pain.
 Take short, bouncing strides, focusing on the precision of each step rather than length and speed.
 A good downhill stride takes advantage of momentum without losing control.

 Hiking knee pain is preventable in many cases.
 If changing habits doesn’t alleviate pain, hikers may need to visit with a doctor to determine therapy or treatment options.
-Front Range Orthopedic and Spine’s staff is experienced treating knee injuries and sports-related injuries.
-Call us at 303.772.1600 or fill out an appointment request to schedule your appointment.
+Our staff is experienced treating knee injuries and sports-related injuries.
+Fill out an appointment request to schedule your appointment.